IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_vol_snapshotclass_topology.md

 # Creating a VolumeSnapshotClass with topology awareness

-When using the CSI Topology feature, different parameters must be taken into account when creating a VolumeSnapshotClass YAML file with specific `by_system_id` requirements.
+When using the CSI Topology feature, different parameters must be taken into account when creating a VolumeSnapshotClass YAML file with specific `by_management_id` requirements.
 Use this information to help define a VolumeSnapshotClass that is topology aware and enables the creation and deletion of volume snapshots.

 **Note:**
   - For information and parameter definitions that are not related to topology awareness, be sure to see the information provided in [Creating a VolumeSnapshotClass](csi_ug_config_create_vol_snapshotclass.md), in addition to the current section.